EVBplus.com

 PGO has provided complete documentation on each of his USBDMs. http://usbdm.sourceforge.net/

-Our USBDM-1 is pre-programmed with PGO's latest firmware version 4.8 and the installation steps are as follows ( Do not plug in the USBDM-1 until the step 3 ):
+The installation steps are as follows ( Do not plug in the USBDM-1 until the step 3 ):

-The size of each file is very large.
+The size of the file is very large.
 It will take a few hours to download, so you should first save it on your hard drive in case you need to install it in another PC in the future.

 Operating instructions: